-Potential pond sites or other infiltration alternatives shall be considered if land is available instead of pipe storage.
+The use of pipe storage is discouraged by ACHD unless approved by ACHD in writing.
+Potential basin sites or other infiltration alternatives shall be considered if land is available instead of pipe storage.
 Pipe storage does not provide the same water quality benefits as a retention or detention facility.
 BMPs listed in the Design Manual should be considered as alternatives or used in conjunction with pipe storage to improve water quality treatment.
 In addition, large diameter pipes and associated manhole structures may interfere with sewer, water or other utilities and require special consideration during design.
-See Section 8012 for information on pipe sizing.
+See Section 8011.5.4 for information on pipe sizing.

-ACHD Maintenance and Stormwater Section representatives should be involved early during the concept design phase to examine how the system can be cleaned and dirty water transported for disposal if pipe storage is proposed.
+ACHD Maintenance and Stormwater Section representatives shall be involved early during the concept design phase to examine how the system can be cleaned and dirty water transported for disposal if pipe storage is proposed.
 If pipe storage is approved, the storage system shall be oversized by 15% to account for sediment.